Halloween: H2O-1998

 First and foremost, how gorgeous was the scenic eye candy of suburban New York City, where the train chugs along the Hudson River in breathtaking beauty?

-The standout of the film is Emily Blunt, who gives a compelling, sometimes heartbreaking turn as a boozy, jobless, young woman fraught with heartbreak after heartbreak.
-She finds solace on the Metro-North train as she peers into a particular well-to-do house, making up stories about a young woman she re-names daily, usually while inebriated to the state of blackouts.
+She finds solace on the Metro-North train as she peers into a particular well-to-do house, making up stories about a young woman she re-names daily, usually inebriated.

-Though The Girl on the Train is not the typical “Oscar type film”, I’d argue that a potential nomination is warranted for Blunt, who is brilliant on her emotional roller coaster.
+Though The Girl on the Train is not the typical “Oscar-type film,” I’d argue that a potential nomination is warranted for Blunt, who is brilliant on her emotional roller coaster.

 Rachel fantasizes about being the stranger’s friend, revealing her desperation.
 We quickly learn about her life circumstances and feel empathy.

-I anticipated an experience like Hitchcock’s classic Rear Window- Rachel Watson noticing a crime occur and somehow becomes involved in the situation.
-This is partly true, but different altogether.
-I was, however, treated to a film that never lags or waivers and the action is plenty- not in bombs or car-chase way, but instead a circulating array of plot twists and emotions.
+I was, however, treated to a film that never lags or waivers, and the action is plenty, not in bombs or car-chase way, but instead a circulating array of plot twists and emotions.

 Arguably, Janney’s character of Detective Riley is the weakest written and seems to change motivations depending on the story shift.
 This is perplexing and too plot-driven.